 Many New Zealanders have built or customised motorcycles.
 They include:

-- Cecil Wood, who designed and built an engine-powered bike in 1895
+- Cecil Wood, who designed and built an engine-powered bike in the late 1890s

-- Richard Pearse, who also built one of the world’s first aeroplanes, and was the first New Zealander to fly
+- Richard Pearse, who also built one of the world’s first aeroplanes, and may have been the first New Zealander to fly

 - Burt Munro, who set world speed records in the US on his customised bike, and whose story was told in the movie The world’s fastest Indian